Sanibel Family Restaurants: Dig Into Fresh Foods, Fun Atmospheres

 Many say a trip to The Island Cow ranks as a must for anyone vacationing in Sanibel Island.
 Great food, outdoor games and live music – this hot spot has it all.
 For over 15 years, this family-owned restaurant has served delicious food in a fun atmosphere.

-The Island Cow serves breakfast, lunch and dinner, each with a large menu the whole family will enjoy.
-Parents can try signature specialties, while kids dig into their favorites.
+The Island Cow serves breakfast, lunch and dinner, each with a menu the whole family will enjoy.
+Parents try signature specialties, while kids dig into their favorites.
 Menu items include seafood, sandwiches, burgers, barbecue, pasta and a mama’s good cookin’ section.
 Kids have dozens of options as well – from fresh fruits to burgers, shrimp, and mac and cheese.
 After sharing a meal, play family-friendly games in the sunshine.

 This Italian-inspired delight is among the only Sanibel family restaurants that serve wood-fired pizza.
 Known as Sanibel’s Italian Kitchen, Matzaluna also has an Iron Chef winner Sal Velez who creates weekly specials.

 Pizza fans have nearly a dozen options, such as angelo, chicken siciliano and primavera.
 Classic entrees include fettuccine alfredo and ravioli, or choose the create-your-own-pasta option.
 This allows visitors to choose a pasta, sauce and meats, if desired.
 For something special, order Sal’s Guava Salmon, a pan-seared filet with guava citrus butter.
-In addition, kids can select from chicken fingers, ravioli, spaghetti and pizza.
+In addition, kids select from chicken fingers, ravioli, spaghetti and pizza.

 The Pecking Order

 Located on the west side of Sanibel Island, The Pecking Order focuses on old-fashioned comfort food.
 Those who need a seafood break feel right at home at this family-owned spot.